aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to DOCM?</h2>

+The PST to DOCM conversion is a process of converting a PST file, which is a Microsoft Outlook data file, into a DOCM file, which is a Microsoft Word document.
+This conversion is necessary for those who need to access the contents of a PST file in a Word document format.
+The conversion process allows users to view, edit, and share the contents of a PST file in a Word document format.

-For a Python developer, who is trying to add a PST to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOCM format.
+<h2>How Aspose.Total Helps for PST to DOCM Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process of PST to DOCM.
+The APIs included in the package are Aspose.Words for Python via .NET and Aspose.Email for Python via .NET.
+These APIs make the conversion process easy and efficient using Python.

+The conversion process is a two-step process.
+Firstly, the PST file is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word DOCM format.
+This process is simple and efficient and can be used to quickly convert PST files into DOCM files.

+Aspose.Total for Python via .NET is a great tool for Python developers who are looking to add a PST to DOCM conversion feature within their application.
+It provides a comprehensive set of APIs that can be used to automate the conversion process and make it easier and more efficient.

 {{% /blocks/products/pf/feature-page-summary %}}